mcconnellsoftware/mcconnellsoftware.github.io/_posts/2018-07-04-make-it-fast.md

 Main reasons this kind of task can be deeply rewarding, then:

-- it's a great chance to make your team's product unambiguously - and measurably - _better_, most likely in a area of enough importance to justify its priority being higher than adding new features or fixing other known bugs
+- it's a great chance to make your team's product unambiguously - and measurably - _better_, most likely in a area of enough importance to justify its priority being higher than adding new features or fixing other known bugs in the first place

-- there's no politics or negotiation to consider (if there is, your organisation may be a bit broken) - or if there is it's the net positive of announcing the "wins" (be wary of announcing the non-wins!) to the wider team
+- there are no politics or negotiations to consider (if there is, your organisation may be a bit broken) - but there is the tremendous credit to be gained by announcing the "wins" (be wary of announcing the non-wins!)

 - it's an easy sort of task to become deeply immersed in; hours can pass while you sit sifting logs, correlating timings and frequencies against code, trying to build a narrative of _what's really happening_; this sort of state is